Events and News

 Dickinson English alumni have all sorts of interesting jobs.
 Each spring, the Cogan Alumni Fellowship brings a graduate to campus to share life experience and career advice with current students.
 The residency was name in honor of Eleanor Cogan (1909-2011), who took her first 52 classes at Dickinson when she was seventy.
 Mrs. Cogan's adventurous spirit and lifelong curiosity inspires our choice of Cogan speakers.

-This spring's Cogan Fellow is Melissa B. Lareau, Class of 2003, and will present her talk on Monday, February 26, 2018 at 4:30 p.m. in the Stern Center Great Room.
+This spring's Cogan Fellow was Melissa B. Lareau, Class of 2003.
 Melissa is the Founder and CEO of Dirt Revolution.
 Prior to Dirt Revolution, Melissa worked for fast moving and successful start ups such as Postmates in Business Development and Data Analytics.
 With a decade of combined experience in agriculture, food systems, food distribution and a Masters in Landscape History from UEA, Melissa and her company are uniquely poised to help solve major problems humanity is facing such as global warming, toxicity in our environments and food security.
 In her free time Melissa volunteers as the Director of Development and Lead Organizer for San Francisco's annual Día de los Muertos celebration in the Mission and is a founding Member of the New Orleans Food Coop.
-Melissa discusses how her life story and events such as Hurricane Katrina shaped her career path and life vision.
+Melissa discussed her life story and events such as Hurricane Katrina shaped her career path and life vision.
 Go to our Cogan Alumni Fellows page to read more about our past Cogan Fellows.

 The Harold and Ethel L. Stellfox Visiting Scholars and Writers Program